zatsiorsky/bpf_git/README.md

 	git imerge feature1 // Gets latest integration branch and merges in my feature
 	// Resolve any conflicts that arise
 	git ipush
-	// Hack hack hack and repeat merges to ntegration
+	// Hack hack hack and repeat merges to integration
 	// Feature is ready for code review, submit pull request, get feedback etc.
 	// Now my feature is ready for QA
 	// Make sure desired features are indicated in qafeatures.txt